 Another busy time for her was when the six-mile Moffat Tunnel was being built through the Rocky Mountains.
 Not long after construction began, she found herself treating numerous men who were injured during construction.
 During this time, she was also asked to become the Grand County Coroner, a position that enabled her to confront the Tunnel Commission regarding working conditions and accidents.
 In the five years it took to complete the tunnel, there were an estimated 19 who died and hundreds injured.

-Unlike physicians of today, Dr. Anderson never became “rich” practicing her skills, as she was often paid in firewood, food, services and other items that could be bartered.
+Unlike physicians of today, Susan Anderson never became “rich” practicing her skills, as she was often paid in firewood, food, services and other items that could be bartered.
 Doc Susie continued to practice in Fraser until 1956.
-She died in Denver on April 16, 1960 and was buried in Cripple Creek, Colorado.
+She died in Denver on April 16, 1960, and was buried in Cripple Creek, Colorado.